muthulakshmim11/1-bit_Full_Adder_using_CMOS/README.md

 </p>

 Fig. 5 shows the implementation of 1-bit full adder circuit in the Synopsys Custom Complier.
 The transistor level schematic consists of 28 MOSFET transistors out of which 28 are NMOS-4T transistors and the other 28 are PMOS-4T transistors.
+The transistors are taken from SAED_PDK_32_28 library.
 Three input pins have been used for the inputs A, B and C. VDD and GND pins are also input pins.
 Two output pins are used for the outputs Sum and Carry_out.
 Fig. 6 shows the symbol created for the 1-bit full adder from the schematic.
-Table1 shows the transistor sizing of each transistor used in the design.
+Table 1 shows the transistor sizing of each transistor used in the design.

 <p align="center">
   <img